Golden State Warriors: Radio

 Tim Roye has done the radio play-by-play for Warrior games since 1995.
 He is joined in the booth by former Warriors forward Tom Tolbert for home games only.
 He will also be joined by Jim Barnett full-time starting in 2019, who will do color analysis for both road and home games, and has already been at the booth for nationally televised and postseason matchups.

-On August 25, 2016, the Warriors announced they were leaving long time station KNBR and all of their games will be broadcast on KGMZ's 95.7 The Game.
+On August 25, 2016, the Warriors announced that they were leaving long-time station KNBR and that all of their games would be broadcast on KGMZ's 95.7 The Game.
 After each game, Roye, Fitzgerald and Barnett get together for post-game radio analysis and a next-game preview.

 Season-by-season record

 List of the last five seasons completed by the Warriors.
 For the full season-by-season history, see List of Golden State Warriors seasons.